 The reasons why the drainage system may give rise to a leak are usually due to contamination or breakdown of the kitchen sink drain parts.
 The kitchen sink drain strainer is part of a drain system.
-You should remove bathroom sink drain or replace kitchen sink drain to prevent sink leaking from drain gasket.
+You should remove the bathroom sink drain or replace the kitchen sink drain to prevent the sink from leaking from the drain gasket.

 The main causes of leaks in the kitchen sink drain parts:

 Mechanical damage (chips or cracks) that result from a severe physical impact on the sink;

 Factory defect: in the housing of a poor-quality sink assembly there may initially be a crack or a dent;

 Obsolete, damaged annular seals (gaskets): after a certain service life, the rubber becomes rigid and loses volume, which leads to leakage.